 "Now that my son plays I have more pats on the shoulder than in years," Zufi says after the man walks away.
 He's funny and friendly, even in English, his third language, which he speaks methodically.
 He says he has a question for me.
 Earlier that day, ESPN's draft expert, Jonathan Givony, put out his latest mock draft.
 He had Avdija going at No. 5.
 "How does this kind of game, getting so low minutes, change how the NBA looks at him?"
 Zufi asks.
 "Will this affect that?''

 The next morning, Deni is sitting shirtless on his family's living room couch and polishing off a plate of scrambled eggs.
 Zufi is standing over the kitchen stove.
-The refrigerator behind him is coated with pictures of Deni on the court, either playing or celebrating.
+The refrigerator behind him is coated with pictures of Deni.
 A group of trophies is stashed above a cabinet, next to a bottle of Serbian plum brandy and a package of biscuits.
 The space, like the rest of the apartment, is somewhere past lived-in but just shy of cluttered.
 Or, as Deni puts it, "This house is all about memories."
-A giant poster of Zufi in his Yugoslavian uniform hangs on a nearby wall alongside a few other framed photographs from his playing days.
+A giant poster of Zufi in his Yugoslavian uniform hangs on a nearby wall.

 Born in Yugoslavia, Zufi was a star big man in his home country when, in the early 1990s, he signed with an Israeli basketball club.
 Zufi and his first wife divorced.
 He met an Israeli woman, Sharon Artzi—a champion runner from a kibbutz in Northern Israel.
 They moved to Herzliya, an affluent beach city to the north of Tel Aviv, and had Deni.
 It was there that Zufi became a youth coach for Bnei Herzliya, the city's professional team.